EARNING BOARD CERTIFICATION AS A DIPLOMATE OF THE ACVO

-If you would like more information about credentials requirements please contact Dr. David Maggs at .
-For more information about residency programs please contact Dr. Diane Hendrix at .
+If you would like more information about credentials requirements please contact the Credentials Chairperson at firstname.lastname@example.org..

 What is required for a MD ophthalmologist to become certified as a veterinary ophthalmologist?

-ACVO does not have any specific regulations within that would cover a "transfer" of credentials.
-Rather the College applies general regulations to all applicants which state that to become a veterinary ophthalmologist one
+ABVO does not have any specific regulations within that would cover a "transfer" of credentials.
+Rather the College applies general regulations to all applicants which state that to become a veterinary ophthalmologist one must:

 1. Be a veterinarian.